samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 The beast is [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude) to you and your allies and obeys your commands.
 It vanishes if you die.

 ***The Beast in Combat.*** In combat, the beast acts during your turn.
 It can move and use its Reaction on its own, but the only action it takes is the [Dodge](/sources/dnd/free-rules/rules-glossary#DodgeAction) action unless you take a Bonus Action to command it to take an action in its stat block or some other action.
-You can also sacrifice one of your attacks when you take the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action to command the beast to take the Beast’s Strike action.
-If you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, the beast acts on its own and isn’t limited to the Dodge action.
+You can also sacrifice one of your attacks when you take the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action to command the beast to take the Beast's Strike action.
+If you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, the beast acts on its own and isn't limited to the Dodge action.

 ***Restoring or Replacing the Beast.*** If the beast has died within the last hour, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to touch it and expend a spell slot.
 The beast returns to life after 1 minute with all its Hit Points restored.